A History of Advocacy and Engagement

 EAC took on a critical role as a local grassroots environmental watchdog focused on protection of the unique environmental habitats, agricultural lands, and the rural community values of West Marin in the face of increasing development pressures.

 During the 1960s and 70s, people became environmentally aware and active after experiencing a river on fire, contaminated water, polluted air, and mass species die-offs due to harmful pesticides.
 This was a time when being an environmentalist was not a highly divisive partisan issue.
 Many key pieces of environmental legislation came out of this movement, including the Clean Air Act, the Clean Water Act, and the Endangered Species Act.
 These environmental regulations were enforced by agencies like the Environmental Protection Agency to clean the air, water, and protect habitats and species.

-Some of our earliest campaigns were focused on protection of public lands in the newly created Point Reyes National Seashore, and the mobilization of community efforts in response to the Standard Oil Spill in the San Francisco Bay that devastated beaches and sensitive estuaries like Bolinas Lagoon.
+Some of EAC's earliest campaigns focused on protection of public lands in the newly created Point Reyes National Seashore, support of A-60 zoning to protect agricultural lands, and the mobilization of community efforts in response to the Standard Oil Spill in the San Francisco Bay that devastated beaches and sensitive estuaries like Bolinas Lagoon.